tetratelabs/eg-course/docs/oidc.md

 --8<-- "oidc/security-policy.yaml"
 ```

-We are adding a jwt provider that will populate the header `x-admin` with the value from the `isadmin` claim (true or false).
+We are adding a JWT provider that will populate the header `x-access` with the value from the `access` claim (default or privileged).

 Apply the policy, with variable substitution: